Jeunese/jeunese.github.io/docs/docs-as-code.md

 ## What is Docs-as-Code?

-Docs-as-Code is an approach to writing and publishing technical documentation using the same tools as code.
+Docs-as-Code is an approach to writing and publishing technical documentation using the same tools as Engineering.
 Just as Engineering continuously integrates, deploys, tests, and monitors their work, technical writers continuously develop the documentation that helps people *use* the product.

+Content is managed as code, which has the following benefits:

 * Efficiency, by publishing in alignment with Engineering working practices.
 * Accuracy (which also helps to establish trust) by making documentation easy to maintain and update.